India–Pacific Islands relations: Vanuatu

 As part of its diplomatic push for influence in the pacific island region, India provided cyclone relief to Vanuatu when tropical cyclone Hola hit the country in 2017.

 Vanuatu advocates in international forums for the reduction in greenhouse gas emissions from large economies such as the United States, China, and India.
 This is motivated in part by the fact that Vanuatu is one of the most vulnerable nations in the world to the effects of climate change.
 A call by Vanuatu's president Nikenike Vurobaravu to develop a 'fossil-fuel non-proliferation treaty' was criticised by Indian commentators as 'misplaced in intent and purpose'; claiming that it would deter Indian development.
 India's position is that coal should only be 'phased down' and not 'phased out'.
 Vanuatu has been described as representative of a "a strong and vocal group of small island-developing states whose voice is heard with attention and empathy in the UN.
 More so, when it is a matter that will affect the global discourse on climate change" in Indian news publications such as The Hindu.

 Vanuatu has been described as representative of a "a strong and vocal group of small island-developing states whose voice is heard with attention and empathy in the UN.
 More so, when it is a matter that will affect the global discourse on climate change" in Indian news publications such as The Hindu.
 In March 2023 Vanuatu proposed a climate justice resolution which was adopted by the UN General Assembly by consensus.
 This resolution was co-sponsored by Australia, and was not supported by India.

 Some prominent people of Indian origin are citizens of Vanuatu due to the country's citizenship programs, including Atul and Rajesh Gupta.

 India and Vanuatu have opposing stances in international environmental matters other than climate change, including on the topic of deep-sea mining.
 Vanuatu has advocated for a pause on deep-sea mining until regulations are in place, whereas India has participated in deep-sea exploration contracts.

+Multilateral cooperation

+India and Pacific Island countries cooperate in several multilateral forums, including the United Nations, the Pacific Islands Forum, and international initiatives focusing on sustainable development and climate action.
+India has supported the priorities of Pacific Small Island Developing States through South–South cooperation and has emphasized collaboration on disaster resilience, renewable energy, and sustainable development goals.